Beyonce & JAY-Z: How Blue Ivy Reportedly Helped Them Trust Again After Dad’s Affairs

 “It was very rough for them to stay married,” an insider revealed to the mag.
 “It took Beyonce a long time to trust again.
 She was struggling to move on and forgive.
 But keeping her family together was very important.”
 The couple ended up focusing on parenting, which ultimately proved to be their saving grace.
 “If it’s wasn’t for Blue Ivy, they might not be together,” the source explained, adding that Jay and Bey worked through their issues in therapy.
 “It took them years to get to the point where they are now.”

 So just where are they “now?”
 Apparently in a better place than ever before!
 In fact, the duo “are very proud that they overcame huge marital issues and happy they were able to move on as a family,” the source dished.
 The couple did MORE than simply “move on” though, as they welcomed twins Rumi and Sir Carter in June.
-“Having more babies together made them even closer,” the insider shared.
+“Having more babies together made them even closer,” the insider added.

 Just last week, Jay spoke out about his past infidelity for the very first time, revealing to T: The New York Times Style Magazine, that he “shut down emotionally,” which aided his unfaithfulness.
 “The hardest thing is seeing pain on someone’s face that you caused,” the rapper said.
 He also talked about how Beyonce’s Lemonade and his 4:44 album were informed by their relationship-related pain.
 “We were using our art almost like a therapy session,” he said of their deeply personal projects.
 “We really have a healthy respect for one another’s craft.
 I think she’s amazing.”